Control and monitor multiple RTL-SDR command line tools from the comfort of your web browser.

 • Telegram Notifications — Get pager alerts with flexible whitelist/blacklist filtering

-• Modern Web UI — Clean, responsive interface with dark mode aesthetics
+• Clean, responsive interface with dark mode

 Operating Modes